trptcolin/macro-workshop/doc/exercises/01_generating_code.md

 ## Generating expressions with plain old functions

-1. In the REPL, type an expression that returns `(println "hi")` in the output.
+1. In the REPL, type an expression that returns `(println "hi")`.
 To be clear, the code that you *type* shouldn't print "hi" to STDOUT, but if you copy the return value and type *that* into the REPL too, that *should* print "hi" to STDOUT.

+   (hint: what does `quote` do?)

+   What is the type of the return value?

 2. Congratulations!
 You've just generated some code!
 Now let's do something